Shubhamsdr3/problem-solving/README.md

 # Problem solving

-This repo contains Data structure and algorithm implementation and solutions from HackerRank problem solving.
+This repo contains Data structure and algorithm implementation and solutions from HackerRank problem solving section.